particle-iot/docs/src/content/hardware/community/input-protection.md

 want the value to not float when disconnected, you can use a circuit like this.

 ![IN0](/assets/images/hardware-community/input-protection/in0.png)

+Of course you could make a pull-down by populating R6 instead of R5.

 #### 5V input block